Assistant Professor of Environmental Studies

 Spatial Theory and Place-Based Studies

 Joshua Long is an interdisciplinary human geographer with research interests in sustainability, urban studies, place-based studies, sustainable food and agriculture, environmental politics, and sustainable tourism.
-The majority of his research, teaching, and activism is focused on the city of Austin and surrounding areas.
+The majority of his research and teaching is focused on the city of Austin and surrounding areas.
 Long lives in Georgetown, Texas.

 Ph.D.,University of Kansas 0